roman-milk/roman-milk.github.io/punishment-weekend.md

  I decided to let Molly regain her composure and to deal with Barbara in the same manner.
 I pulled her upright; Molly could do nothing but stand trembling and crying doing a funny little girl dance from one foot to another.
 I assisted her in stumbling over to the corner: I placed her into the corner with her nose buried against the wall

  'Young Lady you are to stand in that corner, while I deal with Babs, keep that naughty bare bottom on full display!
 No rubbing or touching your red bottom,' I gave her a hard hand spank to drive my point home.
-Report_Story #1